true65536/rayxiao92/README.md

 	Github and Heroku
-	What http, javascript, css and so many familiar things really are Database(Mongo), Although I spent 30 hours on figuring out syntax, I felt this is the project I learnt most from How to hack password, invite all friends to event on facebook using js Skills
+	What http, javascript, css and so many familiar things really are Database(Mongo), Although I spent 30 hours on figuring out syntax, I felt this is the project I learnt most from Skills
 	Revision control
 	Attention to details